byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<rehrar>** Ooooh DaveyJones that's a cool idea.
 **\<4matter>** how are you sure sgp?
 **\<pigeons>** maybe someone wants to start an esports league that takes or pays monero, thats cool for someone to do, but "the monero community" sponsoring something, yuk
-**\<rehrar>** The Monero Community is not a brand that has certain standards.
+**\<rehrar>** The ByteRub Community is not a brand that has certain standards.
 It's a lot of people that all have different opinions.
 **\<4matter>** ok so the owner of this Overwatch team we are considering ALSO is invested in http://corp.skillz.com
 **\<sgp>** I suppose I'm hopeful.
 Do you have an idea what you should do before we bring this up again?
 When is the deadline?
 **\<ArticMine>** We need to stay away from any formal sponsorships that are "official"